 The COVID-19 pandemic has unexpectedly changed the economy and the perspective of organisations, particularly those of business owners.
-Largely in part due to technology and connectivity advancements, business owners are realising that collaboration and work tasks can be completed in a based-anywhere knowledge-services output.
+Largely in part due to technology and connectivity advancements, business owners are realising that collaboration and work tasks can be completed using flexible work arrangements.

 Flexible work arrangements or (FWAs) are alternate work schedules and settings that differentiate from the traditional work setting.
 Flexible work arrangements allow employees to choose when and how they will best perform their responsibilities, while maintaining consistency in quality expected from supervisors and employers.

 Although flexible work arrangements may appear to only be favourable to employees, there are indeed benefits to be enjoyed by the employer, and FWAs can also indirectly help to save the environment as well.

 Perhaps the greatest benefit employees of flexible work arrangements enjoy is work life balance.
 The freedom to choose when and where work tasks will be completed gives employees the ability to properly care for their children, elderly family members, or other ad hoc matters without compromising the quality and output of their work.

 Another benefit for employees working under a flexible work arrangement is that there’s no need to waste time and expenses to commute to the workplace.
 Flexible work arrangements do not force employees to work in the office, or work in the office during a set time, so employees are able to eliminate the time wasted to travel and can use that time productively on work tasks.

 Finally, flexible work arrangements have been found to boost work productivity, morale, and overall satisfaction.
 The freedom granted to employees help to ease an incredible burden associated with a traditional office setting; therefore, employees are less likely to suffer work burn out, or use sick leave.